poeticAndroid/megamicro/docs/isa.md

 Literals
 --------
-Specific values can be pushed onto the stack using literals.
+Specific values are pushed onto the stack using literals.
 Smaller numbers can be compressed into fewer bytes as described in the following table.

 Type                    | Byte 0    | Byte 1    | Byte 2    | Byte 3    | Byte 4